learn-co-students/python-practice-with-datatypes-data-science-intro-000/README.md

 ### Working with numbers

 Finally, Mr. Vandelay gave us his phone number, but he actually has two other phone numbers that are different from the one listed.
-All three numbers are basically the same with the excepion of the ending.
+All three numbers are basically the same with the exception of the ending.
 Below, start by coercing the first phone number, which is currently a string, to an `int` and add one.
 Next do the same to the second phone number but increase it by two.

 ```python